lwjglgamedev/lwjglbook-bookcontents-leg/chapter26/chapter26.md

 }
 ```

-Also, in the scene shaders we need to pass an array of textures, an array of sampler2Ds, to use the depth map, the texture, associated to t he split we are into.
+Also, in the scene shaders we need to pass an array of textures, an array of `sampler2D's`, to use the depth map, the texture, associated to the split we are into.
 The source code, instead of using an array uses a list of uniforms that will hold the texture unit that is used to refer to the depth map associated to each split.

 ```glsl
 uniform sampler2D normalMap;